remetremet/FreeBSD-tools-and-tips/FreeBSD-packages.md

-Packages I use and recomend to use on every FreeBSD server
+Packages I use and I recomend to use on every FreeBSD server
 ===

 Essential packeges on all servers